gsoft-inc/wl-squide/docs/getting-started/create-host.md

 > If you are having issues with the wepack configuration that are not related to module federation, refer to the [@workleap/webpack-configs](https://gsoft-inc.github.io/wl-web-configs/webpack/configure-dev/) documentation.

+!!!warning
+If your application _**does not**_ not include any remote modules, use the [defineDevConfig](https://gsoft-inc.github.io/wl-web-configs/webpack/configure-dev/) function instead of [defineDevHostConfig](../reference/webpack/defineDevHostConfig.md).
+!!!

 ### Build configuration

 To configure webpack for a **build** environment, first open the `swc.build.js` file and copy/paste the following code: